Skip to content

 How to access your online learning environment

-NOW also contains your NTU Student Dashboard, designed to help manage your transition into university-level study and keep track of your own progress.
-It’ll also show how engaged you are with your studies, relative to your coursemates.
-Your tutors have access to this information and may use it to offer support – particularly during any one-to-one meetings.
+• NOW contains your NTU Student Dashboard, designed to help manage your transition into university-level study and keep track of your progress.
+It’ll show how engaged you are with your studies, relative to your course mates.
+Your tutors have access to this information and may use it to offer support.

 The best way to use Teams is via the app on a laptop or PC.
-If you use a mobile device or the browser version, some of the features of Teams may not work for you.
+If you use a mobile device or the browser version, some of the features may not work for you.
 You can access your live Teams classes via the Teams calendar.
-Each session will go live in Teams the day before it takes place giving our academic colleagues time to ensure the session is timely and appropriate.
+Each session will go live the day before it takes place, giving our academic colleagues time to ensure the session is timely and appropriate.

 Your IT essentials